My first experience with a psychiatrist was when I was 17 and got diagnosed with clinical depression.

-I knew nothing about his credentials, reputation and when I met him I was feeling uneasy and judged.
+I knew nothing about his credentials or reputation and when I met him I was feeling uneasy and judged.
 Just because we had one thing in common I thought he would be willing to help me and give me what I needed.

 When I first sat down with my current psychiatrist, though, we spoke and she made me feel calm and understood.
 I knew what I wanted from her and I knew what I wanted to give in return.